-Those first guys are the “scouts,” going out to make sure the way is safe for the five million bats that will be following over the next 25 minutes.
+These first two are the “scouts,” flying ahead to make sure the way is safe for the five million bats that will be following over the next 25 minutes.
 Five millions bats is a lot of bats.
 They say it’s the Largest Mammal Migration in the World.

 And we are here in Zambia to see it!
-As campers in Kasanka National Park, we had the chance to view the bats twice each day.
-Once at around 5pm as they were flying out for the night, and again at around 5am when they returned to their roosts.
-We were a big raucous group viewing the bats in the evening, 12 kids and 12 adults, half of whom were more interested in playing leapfrog, plucking cattails out of the marsh, and taking pictures of each other with their parent’s cell phones.
+As campers in Kasanka National Park, we saw the bats twice each day.
+Once at around 5pm as they were flying out for the night, and again at around 5am as they returned to their roosts.
+We were a raucous group viewing the bats in the evening, 12 kids and 12 adults, half of whom were more interested in playing leapfrog, plucking cattails out of the marsh, and taking pictures of each other with their parent’s cell phones.

-They were pretty cute.
+They are pretty cute.
 Jake likes the girls.

-The sunset bats were definitely the most beautiful, against all the pink clouds.
-We got a little wet one night, but without the clouds I don’t know if it would have been this memorable.
+The sunset bats were definitely the most beautiful, flying like shadows against the pink clouds.
+The rain made for a wet night, but without the clouds I don’t believe it would have been as memorable.

-In the dark of the night, around 4am, the brave ones in our group woke up to go see the bats fly home.
-We climbed a wooden ladder up into “the hide,” nicknamed the “BBC Hide” because it was featured on a BBC special a few years ago.
+In the dark blackness of early morning, around 4am, some of us left our warm sleeping bags to see the bats fly home.
+We climbed up a wooden ladder into “the hide,” nicknamed the “BBC Hide,” because it was featured on a BBC special a few years ago.

 You needed a sense of balance for this one.
 No fear of heights allowed.

-This guy was our escort into the hide, note the large gun.
+This gentleman was our escort into the hide.
+Note the large gun.
 No fear of animals allowed either.
-He looks a bit bored, doesn’t he? (“Why are all these crazy people here making me get up at 3am to go see a bunch of bats??”)
+He looks a bit bored, doesn’t he? (“Why are all these crazy people making me get up at 3am to go see a bunch of bats??”)

 Here they come!

 Seriously, it was pretty weird.
-The sky was just full of crazy hungry/tired/I don’t know what creatures, flapping their wings and going in all directions at once.
+The sky was saturated with crazy hungry/tired/I don’t know what creatures, flapping their wings and going in all directions at once.
 I understand the meaning now behind “bats!#t crazy.”
-These bats are fruit bats coming down from Democratic Republic of Congo to feed, and contrary to the stereotype are not actually blind.
+These fruit bats come down from Democratic Republic of Congo to feed, and contrary to the stereotype are not actually blind.
 But they are crazy!

-While I liked my ultra-zoom lens for these scenes, it was very clear that I have no idea how to take good pictures in the pseudo-dark.
+While I enjoy playing with my ultra-zoom lens, it was very clear that I have no idea how to take good pictures in the pseudo-dark.
 My early shots of the bats coming home didn’t look so good.
 I guess I need some classes.

-By 5am, the bats were all home and the sun was coming up over the African trees.
+By 5am, the bats settled, and the sun was coming up over the African trees.
 Already hot, and destined to be hotter still.

-Later today, we’ll go off to take a hike through the bush to see zebras, monkeys, and impala.
-Now they are sleeping in the tall grass where the leopards and cheetahs won’t find them.
+Later today, we’ll take a hike through the Bush to see zebras, monkeys, and impala, but now they are sleeping in the tall grass where the leopards and cheetahs won’t find them.

-Back at the campsite, there is a fire to start and breakfast to make.
-Mmm, fritattas, banana muffins, and Corn Pops.
+Back at the campsite we start a fire and make breakfast… fritattas, banana muffins, and Corn Pops.
 And Thanksgiving Dinner is next!